threeaio/3a-ui/apps/web/app/components/animations/three-stripes-documentation.md

 Each stripe is constructed as a closed path following these steps:

-1. Start at the extended bottom-left point
+1. Start at the extended depth-left point
-2. Draw a line to the perspective-transformed bottom-left point
+2. Draw a line to the perspective-transformed depth-left point
-3. Draw a Bezier curve from bottom-left to top-left
+3. Draw a Bezier curve from depth-left to top-left
 4. Extend upward with straight lines
 5. Draw from top-left to top-right
-6. Draw a Bezier curve from top-right to bottom-right
+6. Draw a Bezier curve from top-right to depth-right
-7. Extend to the bottom-right extended point
+7. Extend to the depth-right extended point
 8. Close the path by connecting back to the starting point

 This creates a complete stripe with curved transitions between straight segments, forming a visually appealing 3D perspective effect.